 - I’ve left in the parts of the python code that create the graph using Matpotlib, I felt like this was useful so you would know if 1) your code runs, 2) what the graph in Tableau should look like!

-If you’d like to give the Tableau part a go only download the data from the repository here.
+If you’d like to give the Tableau part a go only download the data from the Github repository.

 This is the python output we are trying to replicate:

 Once we have run our code we will get the csv export countries, that we will want to add in another sheet of T values between 1 and 100.
-You can find a copy here of what that looks like.
+You can find a copy of what that looks like in the repo.

 We will want to join the sheets with a custom calculation of 1 = 1.
 This duplicates our dataset with 100 rows for each country as we will use these points to create circles.